sm18lr88/OpenAI_TTS_GUI/README.md

 ## Description

-OpenAI TTS GUI is an easy-to-use desktop and command-line text-to-speech client for OpenAI's API.
-It handles long text automatically by splitting, generating, and joining audio while preserving reproducible metadata.
+OpenAI TTS GUI is a desktop and command-line text-to-speech client for OpenAI's API.
+It splits long text into chunks, generates audio, and joins the audio automatically.
+It also keeps reproducible metadata.

 <img width="550" alt="image" src="https://github.com/user-attachments/assets/10e89dab-f929-4483-b942-03e8fe05d950" />